 PMOS turn-on requirements gate (G) voltage than the drain (D) voltage can be lower than 10V, PMOS shutdown requirements gate (G) voltage and drain (D) voltage can be the same; NMOS turn-on requirements gate (G) voltage than the drain (D) voltage is 10V higher than the NMOS shutdown requirements gate (G) voltage equal to the drain (D) voltage can be.
 See here I guess someone will ask, why 10V?
 Because the general high-power MOS tube (regardless of PMOS or NMOS) turn-on voltage is generally twice the threshold voltage can be, and the general high-power switching tube threshold voltage of the absolute value is about 5V, so here choose 10V.

-Therefore, directly in summary, we add two PMOS control logic is as follows: M1 and M2 consistent, M3 and M4 consistent, M1 and M2 and M3 and M4 control logic is opposite.
+Therefore, directly in summary, we add two PMOS control logic as follows: M1 and M2 consistent, M3 and M4 consistent, M1 and M2 and M3 and M4 control logic is opposite.

-As for the control signal generation, we here use a triangle wave and a sine wave to compare the output control signal PWM, the sine wave is our inverter output reference waveform, the reference waveform frequency is 10HZ, then it also determines the frequency of our inverter output sine wave is also 10HZ.
+As for the control signal generation, we here use a triangle wave and a sine wave to compare the output control signal PWM, the sine wave is our inverter output reference waveform, the reference waveform frequency is 10HZ, then it also determines the frequency of our solar inverter output sine wave is also 10HZ.

 Reference Sine Wave